An accelerated expectation-maximization algorithm for multi-reference alignment: Introduction

-where \(u^{k,q}(r,\theta)=f^{k,q}(r)e^{\iota k\theta}\) is \revv{a} steerable basis function in polar coordinates, \(f^{k,q}(r)\) is a real valued radial function and \(\iota=\sqrt{-1}\). \revv{The coefficients of the expansion are denoted by~\(a_{k,q} \), where \(k,q\) are the angular and radial {indices}, respectively.} } \rev{Since \(u\) is a steerable basis, rotating the image by} an angle \(\phi\) corresponds to an addition of a linear phase in the coefficients:
+Following \cite{2dMRA, zhao2016fast}, \rev{we assume that the image can be represented in a steerable basis with finitely many coefficients, namely\revv{,} \noam{ } where \(u^{k,q}(r,\theta)=f^{k,q}(r)e^{\iota k\theta}\) is \revv{a} steerable basis function in polar coordinates, \(f^{k,q}(r)\) is a real valued radial function, \(\iota=\sqrt{-1}\), \noam{and \(p_k\) denotes the number of components according to a sampling criterion described in Appendix~\ref{FBCoeffs}}.
+The expansion coefficients are denoted by~\(a_{k,q} \), where \(k,q\) are the angular and radial {indices}, respectively. } \rev{Since \(u\) is a steerable basis, rotating the image by} an angle \(\phi\) corresponds to an addition of a linear phase in the coefficients: \noam{

-\tamirrev{As} we consider real images, the coefficients satisfy a symmetry, \(\alpha_{k,q}=\overline{\alpha_{-k,q}}\), \revv{and therefore} coefficients with~\(k\geq0\) suffice to represent the images. \revv{In particular, we use the steerable PCA (sPCA) basis \cite{zhao2016fast}, \tamirrev{which results in a data driven, steerable,} basis to represent the images.
-Notably, the orthonormality of the sPCA basis implies that the noise statistics are preserved.
-See Appendix~\ref{FBCoeffs} for details.}
+} \tamirrev{As} we consider real images, the coefficients satisfy a symmetry, \noam{\(a_{k,q}=\overline{a_{-k,q}}\)}, \revv{and therefore} coefficients with~\(k\geq0\) suffice to represent the images.
+In particular, we use the steerable PCA (sPCA) basis \cite{zhao2016fast}, \tamirrev{which results in a data driven, steerable,} basis to represent the images.
+In this case, the relation (2) approximately holds; see Appendix~\ref{FBCoeffs}.

 \rev{Based on our image formation model\tamirrev{~\eqref{fb_expansion}}, we reformulate the 2-D MRA problem as follows.} Each 2-D MRA observation can be described as: